benjyongzh/llm-data-analyst/README.md

 - `JWT_EXP_SECONDS` – token lifetime in seconds (defaults to one day)
 - `ENVIRONMENT` – set to `production` to enable secure cookie settings
 - `LLM_RESPONSE_MODEL` – LLM model used for final summaries
+- `CONVERSATION_MEMORY_K` – number of recent messages to keep verbatim in conversation memory
 - `DATABASE_URL` – connection string for the application's metadata DB
 - `LOG_LEVEL` – logging level for the backend (default `INFO`)